Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 #   --exclude-length 250-320 : exclude responses of a given length (to exclude 404 errors)
 gobuster vhost -u "http://10.10.187.130" --domain example.thm -w list.txt --append-domain --exclude-length 250-320
 ```

+**Dirbuster** is a similar directory brute-force tool written in Java.
+It is not as fast as GoBuster but offers a GUI and a CLI.
+It supports recursive scanning, while GoBuster cannot automatically scan discovered directories.

+**DIRB** is another similar tool written in C, more lightweight and much slower.
+It has a simple CLI, and is good for small targets.

 ### scanless